 To be honest, not many people would think there are so many ways to export WhatsApp contacts, but luckily, there are. iTransor for WhatsApp is a premium option, and it works well to export WhatsApp contacts to your computer and to export contacts from WhatsApp to iPhone as well.

-However, if you’re looking for the opposite, here’s how to transfer WhatsApp contacts from iCloud to Android.
+However, if you’re looking for the opposite, here’s how to transfer WhatsApp contacts from iCloud to Android and this is another post about how to transfer contacts from iPhone to Android.
+And it you need to import WhatsApp contacts, we got you covered as well!

 The other methods, such as using the Export Contacts option on WhatsApp for Android and using WhatsApp Web with the Inspect Command in Chrome are free and great too, and once you follow the tutorials above, you’ll realize it’s not as daunting as you thought.